Pages

 The lake's name has Sasanian origin and derives from Sivāng-e (Pahlavi/Middle Persian).

-Notably, the name of Hrazdan river (Pahlavi: Hurazdān, Azerbaijani/ Turkish: Zangi/ Zanga çay), which flows out from the lake, is derived from the Middle Persian name Frazdān which is related to the Zoroastrian mythology.
+Notably, the name of Hrazdan River (Pahlavi: Hurazdān, Azerbaijani/ Turkish: Zangi/ Zanga çay), which flows out from the lake, is derived from the Middle Persian name Frazdān which is related to the Zoroastrian mythology.
 Frazdān is the name of the lake mentioned in the Avesta (Frazdānu).
-Frazdānu is composed of the elements fraz “elevated, high” and dānu “river”.
+Frazdānu is composed of the elements "fraz“ elevated, high and "dānu“ river”.

 Source:

-- The Caucasian region in 1801- 1813, The Head-Quarter of Russia's Caucasian Military District, Tiflis, 1901, legend in Russian, available at: https://upload.wikimedia.org/wikipedia/commons/0/09/Map_of_Caucasus_1801.jpg
+- The Caucasian region in 1801- 1813, The Head-Quarter of Russia's Caucasian Military District, Tiflis, 1901, Legend in Russian, available at: https://upload.wikimedia.org/wikipedia/commons/0/09/Map_of_Caucasus_1801.jpg

 Allen, William Edward David; Muratoff, Paul (1953).
 Caucasian Battlefields: A History of the Wars on the Turco-Caucasian Border 1828–1921.
 Cambridge University Press. p.
 9. ISBN 978-1-108-01335-2. ...Lake Sevan (A. Sevan; T. Gök-çay; 'Blue water')